How to get there (English) poep

 Route coming from Kayes

-Coming from the north, from Kayes, near the border with Senegal and Mauritania, follow the road south of Kayes in the direction of Bafalubé.
+Coming from the north, from Kayes, near the border with Senegal and Mauritania, follow the road south of Kayes (past the train station) in the direction of Bafalubé.
 Its easy enough, there is only one road.
-Near the ‘shutes de felou’ the road turns left.
+Near the ‘shutes de felou’ the road turns right.
 If you go straight, you end up in the dam, not a good plan.
 Near Kayes, the road is pretty good.
 There will be an occasional pothole, so keep your eyes open.
 Also, there are a few speed bumps that are hard to see and no sign, so again, keep your eyes open.

 After 50 km or so, you cross the one-lane bridge across the river.
 Be careful.
 There are speed bumps without signs just before the bridge.
 The road continues and now the potholes increase.
 The closer you get to the cement factory, the worse the road.